s-watanabe-jhod/garpos-mcmc/README.md

 # Requirements

 * Python 3.7.3
-* Packages NumPy, Scipy, Pandas, Matplotlib, and Scikit-sparse are also required.
+* Packages tqdm, NumPy, Scipy, Pandas, Matplotlib, and Scikit-sparse are also required.
   * NOTE: some reported that "sksparse" cannot be used on Apple M1 Chip.
 * Fortran 90 compiler (e.g., gfortran)